kubernetes/website/content/en/docs/contribute/start.md

   [Code of Conduct](/community/code-of-conduct/) also applies to interactions on Kubernetes Github repositories.

-## Participate in sig-docs discussions
+## Participate in SIG Docs discussions

-The sig-docs team communicates using the following mechanisms:
+The SIG Docs team communicates using the following mechanisms:

 - [Join the Kubernetes Slack instance](http://slack.k8s.io/), then join the `#sig-docs` channel, where we discuss docs issues in real-time.
 Be sure to introduce yourself!
 - [Join the `kubernetes-sig-docs` mailing list](https://groups.google.com/forum/#!forum/kubernetes-sig-docs),
   where broader discussions take place and official decisions are recorded.
-- Participate in the weekly sig-docs video meeting, which is announced on the Slack channel and the mailing list.
+- Participate in the weekly SIG Docs video meeting, which is announced on the Slack channel and the mailing list.
 Currently, these meetings take place on Zoom, so you'll need to download the [Zoom client](https://zoom.us/download) or dial in using a phone.